The Base-Rate Effect on LLM Benchmark Performance: Disambiguating Test-Taking Strategies from Benchmark Performance: Background Related Work

 \section{Background \& Related Work}

 The MMLU benchmark aims to jointly measure language understanding and knowledge retrieval abilities.
 It consists of 15908 multiple choice questions distributed across 57 subject areas.
 Each question is associated with four answer choices that are unevenly distributed across subjects: \textit{A} ($\mu$=0.231, $\sigma$=0.042), \textit{B} ($\mu$=0.245, $\sigma$=0.042), \textit{C} ($\mu$=0.254, $\sigma$=0.044), \textit{D} ($\mu$=0.270, $\sigma$=0.078).
-Models are evaluated on their accuracy at selecting the correct answer choice however the method of selection is not prescribed, with many models reporting 0-shot and/or 5-shot performance as measured by a cloze test prompting.
+Models are evaluated on their accuracy at selecting the correct answer choice.
+However the method of selection is not prescribed, with many models reporting 0-shot and/or 5-shot performance as measured by a cloze test prompting methods.

-Despite its popularity, MMLU and similar multiple choice question answering (MCQA) benchmarks have seen criticism. \cite{gema2024we} find numerous factual and catastrophic formatting errors across the MMLU dataset.
-This serves to lower the expected ideal accuracy but does not diminish the overall ideal roll of the benchmark.
+Despite its popularity, MMLU and similar multiple choice question answering (MCQA) benchmarks have seen criticism. \citet{gema2024we} find numerous factual and formatting errors across the MMLU dataset.
+This may lower the expected accuracy but does not diminish MMLU's overall role.

-\cite{wang2024mmlu} argues that LLMs perform too well on MMLU and propose a set of questions which require higher level reasoning.
+\citet{wang2024mmlu} argues that LLMs perform too well on MMLU and propose a set of questions which require higher level reasoning.
 Our work finds differently that zero shot performance on the Nvr-X-MMLU test, with no changes to the questions, remains a challenge for all tested models.

-\cite{mizrahi2023state} propose rewording perturbation of prompts in numerous benchmarks, including MMLU, to improve robustness of results.
+\citet{mizrahi2023state} propose rewording perturbation of prompts in numerous benchmarks, including MMLU, to improve robustness of results.
 This addresses a deficiency in benchmark results, but not the BRP effect specifically addressed here.
+Concurrent to our work, \citet{wei2024unveiling} proposes techniques for improving performance on tasks that are susceptible to similar base rate effects.
+Our proposed method differs in that it addresses the effect at task level rather than strategy level.